Land Transportation Office: Organizational structure

-Gun attack
+2024 gun attack

 On May 24, 2024, LTO Registration Section Chief, Mercedita E. Gutierrez was ambushed by an unidentified motorcycle-riding hitman.
 The attack was perpetrated near the corner of K-H Street near Kamias Road, Barangay Pinyahan, Quezon City at 6:20 pm.
 After sustaining gunshot wounds, she was brought to the nearby East Avenue Medical Center but was pronounced dead on arrival.
 The Quezon City Police District launched a criminal investigation forming Special Investigation Task Group, SITG “Gutierrez,” led by Colonel Amante Daro, QCPD Acting Deputy District Director for Operations.

 On May 25, the "SITG" arrested a suspect named “Danny” in Batasan Hills.
 According to DILG Secretary Benhur Abalos, he was taken into pre-trial detention and underwent inquest.

 Branches

 To service the entirety of the country, the LTO has established many branches in the different regions of the Philippines: